Coping with Anxiety

 Some local butchers and greengrocers have come together around here to offer delivery on produce boxes combining everything you need for well-balanced meals.
 Investing in something like this will ensure you are not relying on phoning for a takeaway (there are still people out there offering this service) or frozen delights.
 Of course, treating yourself and using up what you have left is great, but do try to ensure that there is a balance.
 Stuffing your face solely with junk food will leave you feeling sluggish and can increase feelings of anxiety.

 Ok, so we appreciate it is not as easy to see family and friends as it was, but that doesn’t mean you have to become a social recluse.
 We are lucky to be living in an age where technology has created many wonderful means by which to contact people.
 Whether you speak to loved ones via Skype, WhatsApp, Facetime or even current favourite app, HouseParty, doing so will make you feel far less disconnected with the outside world.
+Just a few minutes with positive people can be enormously beneficial.
 For those of us missing out on babies and young children growing up so quickly, this can be a super way to see what progress they are making.
 New teeth, first steps, first words and so on need not be completely neglected this way.

 Therapy from a Distance